After 10 years 40 HS secures restricted air space for aerial gunnery training

 |1

-This work, After 10 years 40 HS secures restricted air space for aerial gunnery training [Image 7 of 7], by A1C Teniya Caldwell, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, After 10 years 40 HS secures restricted air space for aerial gunnery training, by A1C Teniya Caldwell, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.